samuelsylvander/vadsbo_dimmerguiden/README.md

 The ToDos below are not in priority order.

+### Completed

+Added project templates, room templates

+Rewrote every component to dynamically present options and products based on project_template.json

+Centralized all project data into one component

-### General
+### Still to do

-Add cards, project name modal to index.js
+Add cards, project name modal to landing page

-Rework New Room flow

-Update NewRoom, MoreOptions to dynamically create options based on project template json
+Finish Addons page, decide on data structure for addons

+Work on displaying deeply nested options for rooms, eg `environmental_sensor.products.options.brands.colors`

+Cosmetic work

+Add more test data

 ### Changes to project_template.json